 It is true that the minds of many who struggle with depression and self-harm may be littered with dark, negative thoughts.
 This comes from the disease itself and the pain attached to it.
 However, it doesn’t always mean that an individual who cuts or burns will always wear black clothing or dye their hair dark.
 Someone who self-harms could easily have a positive, outward appearance when inside they are truly suffering.

 And in reality, how you feel on the inside should take priority to how you look on the outside.

-Bust Out Bright Colors to Break the Self-Harm Stigma
+Bust Out Bright Colors to Fight Self-Harm Stigma